 Status - We have undertaken a number of projects funded through the Scottish Trauma Network.
-These include the implementation of the Trauma Desk, piloting the use of Advanced Paramedics based in Major Trauma Centres and development and testing of a Major Trauma Triage Tool for use by ambulance crews to support decision making on where a patient should go depending on the severity of their injuries.
+These include the implementation of the Trauma Desk, piloting the use of Advanced Practitioners based in Major Trauma Centres and development and testing of a Major Trauma Triage Tool for use by ambulance crews to support decision making on where a patient should go depending on the severity of their injuries.

 Improvement - The trauma desk in Ambulance Control is fully operational and has improved the identification of major trauma patients and pre-hospital critical care team tasking (data published, Sinclair et al, Injury, 2018).
 Enhanced trauma equipment has been rolled out to all front line crews.
 We have provided all our operational staff with ATMIST aide memoire cards to record information and support standardisation of the format in which clinical reports are passed to Trauma desk and hospitals within the trauma network.
+We have successfully recruited to 6 new Advanced Practitioners in Critical Care to the South East Trauma Region, with the intention of further improving outcomes for patients requiring critical care.